 - Learn more about Indigenous contributions to America: Check out Chief Oren Lyons describing the influence of Iroquois political organization on the origins of the US Constitution in this 2003 speech on the Bioneers Mainstage.
 Our published collection of Indigenous faculty talks, Original Instructions – Indigenous Teachings For A Sustainable Future, remains an “invaluable resource of Indigenous wisdom” according to Gregory Cajete (Tewa), Ph.D

 - Help others understand what it means to be Native American: If you are Native American, reach out to a non-Native acquaintance and tell them about what it means to you to be Indigenous.
 If you are non-Native, you can learn more about your Indigenous neighbors by joining Native events that invite an open audience.
-Hint: all of the Indigenous Forum events at the 2016 Bioneers Conference are open to all to share in respectful exchange.
-Our Aboriginal Truth and Reconciliation Panel discusses what it takes to right the wrongs committed by a nation state against First Peoples.
+Hint: all of the Indigenous Forum events at the 2017 Bioneers Conference are open to all to share in respectful exchange.
+Consider viewing our Aboriginal Truth and Reconciliation panel from 2016, exploring what it takes to right the wrongs committed by a nation state against First Peoples